cjavad/hashit/docs/index.md

 Due to some interface problems with snap, is it not posible to access devices than home and external drives. therefore i would recommend you to install it in --devmode but if you want you can also use classic.
 (Bypass: use sudo)

-Due to the way exclude works it is not needed to use a wildcard '*' to exclude specific extentions for that just to '.ext'. it works by doing:
+Due to the way exclude works it is not needed to use a wildcard '*' to exclude specific extentions for that just do '.ext'. it works by doing:
 ```py
 if 'exclude-string`' in 'path':